 I braced myself.

 The tears were already dropping from my son’s cheeks, and my husband was ready to give up and throw his hands in the air.
+We had just been discussing why parents yell and how to remain calm and peaceful so I knew my husband was trying desperately to keep his cool.
 He glanced over in my direction, giving me “the look” and said, “Can you deal with this situation?”

 I almost half-smiled because I kind of see it as a challenge–to calm my strong-willed child and help everyone get a peaceful resolution.